Cuprate/monero-book/src/consensus_rules.md

 Chain Height:
 the amount of blocks in the chain, this is different to the height of the top block as blocks start counting at 0.

+Ring (transactions inputs):
+the group of potential outputs that _could_ be the true spend.

+Decoys (transactions inputs):
+the fake outputs used to hide the true spend, the length of this is equal to one minus the `Ring` length.

+MixIns (transactions inputs):
+another term for `Decoys`